Contents

 For example, it covers the item description, quantity, unit price, payment terms, and other standard terms and conditions.

-Once the vendor receives the purchase order, you should be able to track the PO in your purchasing software.
+Once the vendor receives the purchase order, you can track the PO in your purchasing software.

-You need to track the purchase order acknowledgment status and when the vendor will ship it.
+You must track the purchase order acknowledgment status and when the vendor will ship it.

 There are two main things you need to track for a purchase order.